Ab initio calculations of reactor antineutrino fluxes with exact lepton wave functions: Introduction

-In the \textit{ab initio} method, the fission yields have been evaluated by different nuclear databases, large uncertainties and even incompleteness for many important fragments are still a problem for the latest nuclear databases.
-In addition, the beta decay information including the branching ratios, endpoints and the quantum numbers of the initial and final states are not always known for the existing fragments.
+In the \textit{ab initio} method, the fission yields have been evaluated by different nuclear databases, {which constitute an important contributor to the overall uncertainties of summation calculations.} In addition, the beta decay information including the branching ratios, endpoints and the quantum numbers of the initial and final states are not always known for the existing fragments.
 There is a well known problem of the Pandemonium effect~\cite{Hardy:1977suw} for some nuclear beta decay data that has been proved to play important roles in the reactor antineutrino flux calculations~\cite{Fallot:2012jv,Estienne:2019ujo}.
 Moreover, although theory of the analytical description of single beta decay spectrum, based on the series expansions of the nuclear charge and radius, as well as the electron and antineutrino energies, has been developed since 1960s~\cite{BB-Book}, the accuracy and validity of the analytical description on reactor antineutrino predictions, which have beta decay branches with large nuclear charge and/or high endpoint energies, have not been carefully studied until recently~\cite{Fang:2019qcu}.

 In this work, by assuming all the decay branches are allowed GT transitions we employ a new \textit{ab initio} calculations of the isotopic reactor antineutrino fluxes using the exact calculations of the numerical lepton wave functions.
-We make a systematic test on the reliability and accuracy of the analytical description of the single beta decay spectrum, and observe that depending on the endpoint energies and nuclear charges, the analytical Fermi function and finite size effect could have the largest spectral deviation of $\mathcal{O}(10\%)$, whereas the effect of their combination may result in spectral deviations at the level of 5\%---10\%.
-Using the state-of-the-art nuclear databases, compared to the usual \textit{ab initio} calculations using the analytical single beta decay spectrum, our new calculation of reactor antineutrinos shows sizable but opposite spectral deviations at the level of 2\%---4\% and the effect of analytical beta decay spectrum approximation is rather universal for all the four fissionable isotopes.
+We make a systematic test on the reliability and accuracy of the analytical description of the single beta decay spectrum, and observe that depending on the endpoint energies and nuclear charges, the analytical Fermi function and finite size effect could have the largest spectral deviation of $\mathcal{O}(10\%)$, whereas the effect of their combination may result in spectral deviations at the level of 5\%---10\%. {Compared to the usual \textit{ab initio} calculations using the analytical single beta decay spectrum, our new calculation of reactor antineutrinos using exact lepton wave functions} shows sizable but opposite spectral deviations at the level of 2\%---4\% and the {bias} of analytical beta decay spectrum approximation is rather universal for all the four fissionable isotopes. {Note that further refinement of the numerical calculations of reactor antineutrino spectra is necessary, including the latest Pandemonium free data (as done in Ref.~\cite{Estienne:2019ujo}) and other spectral corrections of beta decays.}